-This policy has severely constrained the planting of trees in newer communities built in SMCS areas.
-With the benefits of large-statured canopy trees and urban forests becoming increasingly recognized, the City and its partners are looking for ways to better integrate trees, particularly large-statured trees, into SCMS areas.
-Geotechnical Engineers and Soil Scientists agree that some marine clay soils may be less "sensitive" than others, and that more research is required to better understand the relationship between trees, marine clay soils, and foundation damage.
-In response to these considerations, collaborative work is ongoing among several City Departments, with the support of the development industry, to review the SCMS policy.
-Several changes that allow for more flexibility have already begun to be implemented.
+The marine clay planting policy has severely constrained the planting of trees in newer communities built in SMCS areas.
+With the benefits of large-statured canopy trees and urban forests becoming increasingly recognized, the City and its partners are looking for ways to better integrate trees, particularly large-statured trees, into SMCS areas.
+Geotechnical engineers and soil scientists agree that some marine clay soils may be less "sensitive" than others, and that more research is required to better understand the relationship between trees, marine clay soils, and foundation damage.
+In response to these considerations, collaborative work is ongoing among several City Departments, with the support of the development industry, to review the SMCS policy.
+Changes that allow for more flexibility have already begun to be implemented.
 This work is being undertaken in conjunction with the implementation of the Building Better and Smarter Suburbs (BBSS) initiative for greenfield developments and updates to supporting guidance documents (described in Section 4.2.3).